Now It's time to transition patients to The Libre 2 Plus Sensors

 Find out what you need to do >

-REFER study
+REFER Study

 FreeStyle Libre system in T2D with basal-bolus insulin